chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphTransaction.java_response.txt

     List<Object> exec();

     /**
+     * If object is in transaction mode,
-     * Flushes all previously queued commands in a transaction and restores the connection state to normal */ void clear();
+     * flushes all previously queued commands in a transaction and restores the connection state to normal */ void clear();